 The Omicron Leonids (OLE) were also discovered by Damir Šegon and the Croatian Meteor Network team based on studying SonotaCo and CMN observations (SonotaCo 2007-2011, CMN 2007-2010).
 These meteors are active from December 20 through January 22.
 Maximum activity occurs on January 10th.
-The radiant is currently located at 08:10 (123) +11.
+The radiant is currently located at 08:07 (122) +11.
 This position lies in southwestern Cancer, 2 degrees northwest of the 4th magnitude star known as Tarf (beta Cancri).
 These meteors are best seen near 0200 LST when the radiant lies highest above the northern horizon.
 At 39 km/sec. the omicron Leonids produce meteors of medium velocity.
 Expected rates this week are less than 1 per hour no matter your location.

-The sigma Hydrids (HYD) are active from a radiant located at 09:16 (139) -01.
-This area of the sky is located in western Hydra, 3 degrees south of the 4th magnitude star known as theta Hydrae.
-These meteors are active from November 24 through January 7th, with maximum activity occurring on December 7th.
-These meteors are best seen near 03:00 LST, when the radiant lies highest in the northern sky.
-Rates should be less than 1 per hour no matter your location.
+The sigma Hydrids (HYD) are active from a radiant located at 09:13 (138) -01.
+This area of the sky is located in western Hydra, 3 degrees south of the 4th magnitude star known as theta hydrae.

+These meteors are active from November 24 through January 7th, with the main maximum activity occurring on December 7th.
+To best see these meteors, face toward the north during the last couple of hours prior to dawn.
 With an entry velocity of 58km/sec, most of these meteors would appear swift.
+Expect to see less than 1 per hour no matter your location.